 Mature Tree Size

-Non-fruiting olive trees grow to an average of 25 - 30 ft. x 25 - 30 ft.
-This makes them a medium size tree in the landscape.
-It is the possible 30 ft. in width that homeowners should carefully consider.
+Non-fruiting olive trees grow to an average of 25–30 feet x 25–30 feet.
+This makes them a medium-size tree in the landscape.
+It is the possible 30 feet in width that homeowners should carefully consider.
 If you plant near your house or patio, branches will eventually encroach.
 Do not be fooled by fruitless olive trees' slow to moderate growth speed.
-They may take 10 or more years to reach full size, but they will get there
+They may take 10 or more years to reach full size, but they will get there.

 Planting a Fruitless Olive Tree

 Choose your site wisely, because fruitless olive trees can live for several hundreds of years.
-To grow healthy and disease free, a fruitless olive tree needs a spot that gets at least 8 hours of sun a day.
-It also requires well-draining soil, because it can be susceptible to root rot if the soil remains damp for prolonged periods of time.
+To grow healthy and disease-free, a fruitless olive tree needs a spot that gets at least eight hours of sun a day.
+It also requires well-draining soil, because it can be susceptible to root rot if the soil remains damp for prolonged periods.

 Although fruitless olive trees are very drought tolerant, you should give them some supplemental water while they are first becoming established, especially during extreme heat and dry periods.